 Turning Minimum Wage into a “Livable NJ Wage,” Measure Provides Incremental Increases for Workers

-(TRENTON) – The bi-partisan- and administration -supported measure setting gradual minimum wage thresholds to reach $15 in five years was approved by the full Assembly 52-25 and the Senate 23-16 Thursday.
-The bill awaits the Governor’s signature.
+(TRENTON) – Clearing its first legislative hurdle, the bi-partisan- and administration -supported measure setting gradual minimum wage thresholds to reach $15 in five years was advanced Thursday by the Assembly Labor Committee.

 The bill (A-15) establishes an oversight panel and takes into account concerns of New Jersey businesses.